lexcia98/eldersouls-1/README.md

 [The Men of Winter](https://www.nexusmods.com/skyrimspecialedition/mods/10902) retextures some Men in Skyrim.
 I handpicked NPCs from [The Ordinary Women](https://www.nexusmods.com/skyrimspecialedition/mods/12376) and [Kalilies NPCs](https://www.nexusmods.com/skyrimspecialedition/mods/30247).
 The rest is covered by [Diversity](https://www.nexusmods.com/skyrimspecialedition/mods/5291) and [Fresh Faces](https://www.nexusmods.com/skyrimspecialedition/mods/13789).
 [Ethereal Elven Overhaul](https://www.nexusmods.com/skyrim/mods/24273) is the base for all elves.

-[Reyliik Do Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/20575) is used for most of the quest NPCs

 The priority looks like this (similar to MO2, the ones at the bottom overwrites the ones at the top):

 1. Ethereal Elven Overhaul